liguanglin/DualSDF/README.md

 python train.py ./config/dualsdf_mug_256.yaml
 ```

-Pack the models from logs, these models would are in gCasp:
+Pack the models from logs, these models would be used in gCasp:
 ```bash
 python get_all_ckpts.py
 ```